manosbatsis/calipso-hub-dvdrental/README.md

 ## Build and Run

-a) Clone the repository
+- Clone the repository
-b) Copy HOWTO.txt to dev.properties
+- Copy HOWTO.txt to dev.properties
-c) mvn clean install jetty:run
+- mvn clean install jetty:run

 If you want to use the integration build profile to run tests or optimize client-side code you need to have [node](https://nodejs.org) installed.